bittertang/UCLAsianStories/readme2.md

 The objective of our mapplication is to provide a platform for Asian-American UCLA students to share their academic experiences.
 We also would like to educate the UCLA community and shed light on the diversity of Asian-American Bruin experiences in navigating higher education.

 ## Community
+Our project is intended for the Asian American student community at UCLA.
+The community here at UCLA is diverse, with many Asian American students coming from low income and first generation backgrounds.
+However, the entire community is stereotyped as a "model minority" and are treated as a monolith.
+This is especially seen with academics, as students are stereotyped as "smart".
+We want to highlight all the varied and diverse experiences of the community.

 ## Technology Used
 <ul>